 But fret not, we’ll take you through how we generate contextual data to help you make these critical choices.

-In order to tackle the current challenges in SaaS procurement, platforms such as Sprout24 have come to the fore, providing what is referred to as ‘contextual data’ of Software as a Service (SaaS) applications.
+In order to tackle the current challenges in SaaS procurement, Sprout24 have come to the fore, providing what is referred to as ‘contextual data’ of Software as a Service (SaaS) applications.

 This contextual data plays a pivotal role by assisting potential SaaS purchasers in seeking answers to practical, real-world questions, answers that typically are not supplied by the SaaS vendors themselves.

-The way these platforms gather the ‘contextual data‘ involves a thorough investigation and analysis of each individual SaaS vendor’s product, along with its users and the particular cases of its use.
+The way Sprout24 platforms gather the ‘contextual data‘ involves a thorough investigation and analysis of each individual SaaS vendor’s product, along with its users and the particular cases of its use.

-In order to accumulate these contextual data, Sprout24 undertakes a comprehensive analysis of several key aspects associated with each SaaS vendor.
+In order to accumulate these valuable contextual data, Sprout24 undertakes a comprehensive analysis of several key aspects associated with each SaaS vendor’s product.
 These include:

-- User Analytics Tools: These tools provide data about how users interact with a product.
+- User Analytics Tools: These tools provide data about how users interact with a SaaS product.

 - In-App Surveys and Feedback: This includes reviews and opinions shared by users about the product within the application.